ollegreen/OlleGreen.github.io/_posts/2019-12-24-Python-Family-Christmas-Present-or-Game.md

 ---
-title: For Example of very Long Title Would Be Typography Elements in One
+title: Christmas present/game using Python
-updated: 2016-10-18 23:37
+updated: 2019-12-23 23:37
 ---

 **NOTE:** This markdown cheatsheet is a typography demo for this theme.
 Check out this post to learn more about this markdown usage when you want to get started with this theme.
 Enjoy!